capnplanet/codespaces-entity-detection/entity-profiler/README.md

 # Entity Profiler

-Deterministic profiling of unknown individuals from low-resolution video using gait, soft biometrics, clothing descriptors, and pattern-of-life analysis.
+Safety monitoring built on deterministic movement profiling for low-resolution, Ring-style home cameras.
+The system builds simple numeric “fingerprints” (appearance + motion) for each observation, groups them into pseudonymous entities, and raises configurable safety and health events (e.g., quiet-hours motion, lingering near an entry, long inactivity).

-> **Important:** This project is a research / prototyping framework.
-It is *not* a turnkey identification system and must not be used as the sole basis for legal or safety‑critical decisions.
+> **Important:** This is a research / prototyping framework.
+It is *not* a medical or security product and must not be used as the sole basis for safety‑critical or clinical decisions.

-## Features

-- Extracts person detections using a deterministic HOG+SVM model with light NMS.
-- Computes:
+## What it does (today)

+- Detects people (OpenCV HOG+SVM + NMS) and, if you provide an ONNX pose model, estimates pose; otherwise it skips pose gracefully.
+- Computes lightweight features per detection:
-  - Soft biometrics (height in pixels, aspect ratio, bounding-box area)
+   - Soft biometrics (bbox height, aspect ratio, area)
-  - Coarse clothing descriptors (color + texture histograms)
+   - Clothing color/texture histograms
-  - Simple gait features from pose sequences
+   - Simple gait features (from pose, if available)
-- Fuses these features into a vector for each observation.
+- Fuses features and clusters them into pseudonymous entities (no real identities).
-- Clusters observations into pseudonymous entities.
-- Builds basic pattern-of-life summaries per entity (camera usage, time-of-day histogram).
-- Exposes a FastAPI endpoint to ingest frames and receive entity assignments & summaries.
+- Summarizes pattern of life (camera usage, hour-of-day histogram, span of observations).
+- Evaluates **safety rules** on each ingest (or in batch) using `data/safety_config.json`, emitting events for:
+   - Quiet-hours motion on perimeter/door cameras
+   - Lingering in view beyond a threshold
+   - Bursts of motion in short windows
+- Evaluates **health rules** on each ingest (or in batch) using `data/health_config.json`, emitting events for:
+   - No recent activity beyond a threshold
+   - Night-time activity above a threshold
+   - Low mobility (gait speed proxy below a threshold)
+   - (You can extend rules in `health/` as needed.)
+- Sends events to configurable notifiers (log file or webhook) and exposes recent events at `/health/events` and `/safety/events`.

 ## Quickstart (GitHub Codespaces)